phetsims/gas-properties/doc/model.md

 temperature, volume, speed, kinetic energy) are derived from the state of the particle system and the container, using the _Ideal Gas Law_.
 The model also supports holding one quantity constant while the other quantities are varied.

+This description pertains mostly to the _Ideal_, _Explore_, and _Energy_ screens.
+The _Diffusion_ screen has a simpler model that does not involve the Ideal Gas Law.

 ## Constants, Symbols, and Units

 First, a description of the constants, symbols, and units used in this sim.
 Use this section as a reference.